phillbush/xnotify/README.md

 # XNotify

 XNotify displays a notification on the screen.
-XMenu receives a notification specification in stdin and shows a notification for the user on the screen.
+XNotify receives a notification specification in stdin and shows a notification for the user on the screen.